alex-kalanis/kw_table/README.md

 Especially filtering forms are really complicated - so try them first as normal, external libraries for generating forms.
 Used mapper is also something difficult to grasp.

-On the other side - it's possible with a few changes to render whole table into CLI or Json.
+On the other side - it's possible with a few changes to render the whole table into CLI or Json.
 As it's shown in Helper.
-Cli version uses kw_clipr/PrettyTable, so the result is in Markdown.
+Cli version uses kw_clipr/PrettyTable, so the result is in the Markdown.